dbaranger/InteractionPoweR/README.md

   r.x1x2.y = .15,           # interaction effect to test (correlation between x1*x2 and y)
   r.x1.y = .2,              # correlation between x1 and y
   r.x2.y = .1,              # correlation between x2 and y
-  r.x1.x2 = .2              # correlation between x1 and x2
+  r.x1.x2 = .2,             # correlation between x1 and x2
-)
+  seed = 581827             # seed, for reproducibility - this generally should not be set )
 #> [1] "Checking for errors in inputs..."
 #> [1] "Performing 1000 simulations"
 toc()
-#> 16.27 sec elapsed
+#> 16.42 sec elapsed
 test_power
 #> # A tibble: 1 x 1
 #>     pwr
 #>   <dbl>
-#> 1 0.796
+#> 1 0.809
 ```

-We see that we have \~80% power to detect the effect of interest.
+We see that we have 80.9% power to detect the effect of interest.

 It can be hard to know what interaction correlations mean in terms of
 how the data will look.
 To help users interpret interaction effects, we